Is Boston safe? A complete crime and safety overview 2026

 Is Boston a safe bet for business?

 According to Capital Analytics, Massachusetts was ranked the No. 1 state for business environment by U.S. News & World Report in 2023.
-This ranking highlights the state’s strong and diverse economy, which supports a favorable environment for businesses to thrive.
+But things have been a bit different in 2025.

 The most dangerous neighborhoods of Boston ?